MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/dns-for-on-premises-and-azure-resources.md

 - Special workloads that require and deploy their own DNS (such as Red Hat OpenShift) should use their preferred DNS solution.

 - Create the Azure Private DNS zones within a global connectivity subscription.
-The Azure Private DNS zones that should be created include the zone required for accessing Azure PaaS services via a [private endpoint](/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration) (for example, `privatelink.database.windows.net` or `privatelink.blob.core.windows.net`).
+The Azure Private DNS zones that should be created include the zones required for accessing Azure PaaS services via a [private endpoint](/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration) (for example, `privatelink.database.windows.net` or `privatelink.blob.core.windows.net`).